prentiss04/RPD_Accident_ML/README.md

 - Correct column datatypes such as converting start date and time column to datetime type
 - Rename columns to match the database table column names

-## Description of the analysis phase of the project - PPD
+## Description of the analysis phase of the project
 Using the tools listed below, we used open source automobile accident information to create several machine learning models to predict post-accident traffic severity.
 We leveraged Logistic Regression, Oversampling, Decision Tree Classifier and Neural Networks to build models of varying accuracy.
-Users should expect to have current versions of Python, TensorFlow, PySpark xxxxx   loaded to successfully run files XXX & YYY
+Users should have current versions of Python, TensorFlow, PySpark loaded to successfully run files ETL.py & accidents.py.

 Tools:
 - Postgres for data storage